CAEP Annual Reporting Measures

 Internship Evaluation: Clinical coaches and mentor teachers evaluate candidates’ content knowledge, pedagogical knowledge, dispositions, and performance on the internship evaluation.
 Candidates also complete a self-evaluation.
 The internship evaluation measures candidates’ progression on competencies aligned to the VUPS and InTASC standards.
 The development, structure, and implementation of the evaluation are outlined in the internship evaluation instrument guide.
 The expectation is that candidates score a 3.0, the target rating of “Proficient,” on the final set of evaluations.
 Candidates participate in a final conference with their coach and mentor to review feedback and establish professional development goals for their first year of teaching.
 Data from this reporting cycle demonstrate candidates are meeting and exceeding this threshold.

-Portfolio: To supplement current data collection efforts, the TED program has developed a new portfolio rubric that will be piloted in spring 2022.
+Portfolio: To supplement current data collection efforts, the TED program piloted a new portfolio rubric in 2022.
 The portfolio measures candidates’ development on competencies aligned to the VUPS and InTASC standards.
 The portfolio is a summative assessment and occurs at the end of the candidates’ experience in the program, although candidates use artifacts from across their time in the program to demonstrate each competency.
 Information about the development, structure, and implementation of the portfolio is available in the portfolio instrument guide.
 The expectation is that candidates score a 3.0, the target rating of “Proficient,” on the portfolio rubric.
 Data from this reporting cycle demonstrate candidates are meeting and exceeding this threshold.

 Teacher Education